colour-science/colour-science.org/pages/installation-guide.rst

     git clone git://github.com/colour-science/colour.git
     cd colour
-    poetry install --extras "meshing optional plotting"
+    poetry install --with dev,graphviz,meshing,optional

-If `Graphviz <https://www.graphviz.org/>`__ is available on your system, you might issue the following commands instead of the aforementioned ones:
+If `Graphviz <https://www.graphviz.org>`__ is available on your system, you might issue the following commands instead of the aforementioned ones:

 .. code:: shell

     git clone git://github.com/colour-science/colour.git
     cd colour
-    poetry install --extras "graphviz meshing optional plotting"
+    poetry install --with dev,graphviz,meshing,optional

 Those commands will create a Virtual Environment in which all the required python packages will be installed.